erikssommer/ai-intro/astar/README.md

 ### Output:
 ![task2](./assets/images/task2.jpg)

+# Part 2 – Grids with different costs
 ## Task 3 - find the path from Lyche to Klubben with the least cost
 ### Run:
 ```bash